On regularity and the word problem for free idempotent generated semigroups: A Rees matrix representation for regular -classes of

-For the remainder of the article, extensive use will be made of the function $\rho$.
-We highlight here the two key properties of $\rho$ that will be used throughout: \begin{enumerate} \item[(i)] The word $\rho(i,w,j) \in (E \cap D)^*$ represents the element of $\ig{\E}$ that corresponds (under the isomorphism $\Theta$ given in \eqref{eq_RM_concrete}) to the triple $(i,\overline{w},j)$ of the Rees matrix semigroup $M^0[H; I, J; P]$. \item[(ii)] When $\E$ is finite the mapping $\rho$ is effectively computable. \end{enumerate} In the arguments in Section~\ref{sec:undec} below, $\rho(i,w,j)$ will sometimes be used simply as convenient notation for a word over $E$ representing the triple $(i,\overline{w},j)$, while at other points in the argument it will be of crucial importance that the mapping $\rho$ is effectively computable.
+For the remainder of the article, extensive use will be made of the mapping $\rho$.
+We highlight here the two key properties of $\rho$ that will be used throughout: \begin{enumerate} \item[(i)] The word $\rho(i,w,j) \in (E \cap D)^*$ represents the element of $\ig{\E}$ that corresponds (i.e. maps onto under the isomorphism $\Theta$ given in \eqref{eq_RM_concrete}) to the triple $(i,w,j)$ of the Rees matrix semigroup $\mathcal{M}^0[H; I, J; P]$ (with $w$ interpreted as an element of $H$). \item[(ii)] When $\E$ is finite the mapping $\rho$ is effectively computable. \end{enumerate} In the arguments in Section~\ref{sec:undec} below, $\rho(i,w,j)$ will sometimes be used simply as convenient notation for a word over $E$ representing the triple $(i,w,j)$, while at other points in the argument it will be of crucial importance that the mapping $\rho$ is effectively computable.

 This completes our discussion of the regular part of $\ig{\E}$ and decidability properties pertaining to it.
 In the rest of the paper we turn our attention to the non-regular part of $\ig{\E}$.